-As described in their audit report, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2016 of \$147.4 million and \$4.6 million of indebtedness that is due on demand.
+As described in their audit report, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2017 of \$186.2 million, \$13.5 million of senior secured notes due in December 2018 and \$4.6 million of indebtedness that is due on demand.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-If we cannot continue as a viable entity, our securityholders may lose some or all of their investment in us.
+If we cannot continue as a viable entity, our securityholders may lose some or all of their investment in our company.